 If you were a U.S. citizen when your child was born, your child may have already become a citizen, automatically.

-If you are the U.S. citizen parent, then it will be up to you to take the first step in the process.
+If you are the U.S. citizen parent wishing to sponsor a family member to immigrate, it will be up to you to take the first step in the process.
 This is to prepare and file Form I-130, issued by U.S. Citizenship and Immigration Services (USCIS).

 It’s important to realize that every child of a U.S. citizen needs a separate I-130 filled out for him or her.
 You can’t combine children on one form, and you can’t (if you’re also petitioning for a spouse), list them as children and except them to be included automatically as "derivatives."
 Through a quirk in the law, petitioners with green cards who apply for their spouse and children can do it all with one I-130, but you, as a U.S. citizen petitioner, cannot.